mogaika/god_of_war_browser/README.md

 ## What if I want to mod game?
 You can!
 But it is hard at this point :(
 - You can change textures in browser!
-Open TXR_ resource and use upload form (png,jpg,gif support)
+Open TXR_ resource and use upload form (png,jpg,gif support).
+But first time you upload larger texture, it takes a while (~3-10min, depends on hard drive and memory) to rearrange resources in pack file to create free space.
 - For other files follow:
   - Download required wads using god_of_war_browser web interface
   - Use [wadunpack](https://github.com/mogaika/god_of_war_browser/tree/master/tools/wadunpack) to unpack wad where you want to make change